Banks on the run: odds shorten on Turkey losing both Unicredit and HSBC

 Foreign investors steering clear

-Foreign investors, often unnerved by the unpredictable and tight controls placed on the economy by the Erdogan regime, have increasingly steered clear of Turkey.
+Foreign investors, often unnerved by the unpredictable and tight controls placed on the financial markets by the Erdogan regime, have increasingly steered clear of Turkey.
 They have, for instance, largely avoided Turkey’s sovereign bonds, despite a once-in-a-decade rally that has occurred since May.
 Given how outsiders have been abandoning the Turkish government debt market in droves, the Central Bank of the Republic of Turkey (CBRT) has launched its biggest government debt buybacks in over a decade, helping to fill the void left by foreigners, Bloomberg wrote on February 4.

 Goldman Sachs has declined to comment to media that have approached it for comment about losses apparently suffered by it and other foreign firms hit in early 2019 when Turkey, set for local elections, directed its banks to withhold liquidity from the key London lira offshore swap market in order to defend the currency.
 The lira swap market, a source of funding for Turkish mortgages, has since collapsed.
 Several foreign investors spoken to by Reuters say they no longer trust it.

-Since the ‘offshore swaps shutdown’, which left investment banks scrambling to cover positions, foreigners have dumped Turkish debt.
+Since the offshore swaps shutdown, which left investment banks scrambling to cover positions, foreigners have dumped Turkish debt.
 Data from Turkey’s bank regulator shows they owned only 8.3% of the debt in mid-January.
 That compared with nearly 17% in early 2018.

-As Turkish President Recep Tayyip Erdogan drives hard for fast economic rebound fuelled by cheaper money, ratings agencies and analysts have become increasingly jittery about a big acceleration in lending in an already hugely indebted economy, along with a widening budget deficit risk.
+As Turkish President Recep Tayyip Erdogan drives hard for a fast economic rebound fuelled by cheaper money, ratings agencies and analysts have become increasingly jittery about a big acceleration in lending in an already hugely indebted economy, along with a widening budget deficit risk.
 Dark clouds are once again gathering on the horizon and could thicken rapidly should any of Turkey’s numerous geopolitical rows suddenly flare up and bring about meaningful sanctions.

 State banks have since March tapped up to $32bn of central bank reserves in buying up lira, a Reuters analysis of the central bank’s balance sheet shows.
 The state banks then re-deposit lira at the central bank, officials and bankers with knowledge of this loop told the news agency, with one official at a state lender saying Turkey’s banks are now staffed by traders at all hours, part of what some call a “national team” ready to respond to any lira weakness.
 Nevertheless, the lira lost 11% last year.